-USPS does not update their tracking and is having delays.
-If you'd like to track your order and have on time shipping please choose FedEx at checkout.
+USPS does not scan all packages and is currently having delays.
+If you'd like your order tracked and in time please choose FedEx at checkout.

 Pigtail End Types